noes14155/Telegrambot-with-GPT/README.md

 - `BOT_TOKEN`
 Get this by messaging @botfather Refer to [📖 Telegram Bot Tutorial](https://core.telegram.org/bots/tutorial#obtain-your-bot-token)

-- `API_BASE`
-To use GPT4free API_BASE = 'http://g4f_server:1337' (Only working in docker)
-You can use any provider.
-I have included Naga AI api base.
-Use the key for the same.

-- `GPT_KEY`
-To use GPT4free GPT_KEY = '' (Only working in docker)
-Key from the provider (including openai).
-Whichever api base you want use the key provided.
-For Naga AI, Get this by messaging run the /key get command in th bot channel in [Naga AI Discord](https://discord.gg/JxRBXBhabu) , [Naga AI Telegram](https://t.me/chimer_ai)

 - `HG_TOKEN`
 Optional(Required for image captioning).
 Sign up on hugging face and get the token from  [🔗 Hugging Face](https://huggingface.co/settings/tokens).

 - `HG_img2text`
 Required for image captioning.
 If you wnat to use another model for image captioning. change it here.
 Default value HG_img2text = 'https://api-inference.huggingface.co/models/Salesforce/blip-image-captioning-large'